containerbuildsystem/osbs-docs/docs/users.rst

 Current limitations:

-* only Source RPMs are added into source container image
+* only Source RPMs and sources fetched through :ref:`cachito-integration` are added into source container image
 * only koji internal RPMs are supported

 Support for other types of sources and external builds will be added in future.

 .. _`BSI`: https://github.com/containers/BuildSourceImage